typedb/typedb-benchmark/ldbc/README_TYPEDB.md

     * **Output:** The results will be stored in the validation parameters file (e.g. `validation_params.csv`) file set in the `create_validation_parameters` configuration property.
     * **Parallelism:** The execution must be single-threaded to ensure a deterministic order of operations.

-2. Validate against an existing reference output (called "validation parameters") with the `driver/validate.sh` script.
+2. Validate the implementation against an existing reference output (namely the "validation parameters" above) with the `driver/validate.sh` script.
+This runs a bunch of test queries (one for each type enabled in the properties file).

     * **Input:**
         * The query substitution parameters are taken from the validation parameters file (e.g. `validation_params.csv`) file set in the `validate_database` configuration property.